metova/swift-style-guide/README.md

 ### Braces

 #####Opening braces should be placed on the same line as the declaration they are encapsulating.

-Closing braces should always be on a new line by themselves, horizontally aligned with the left edge of the opening brace it is closing.

 *Preferred*
 ```swift